Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Bounding methods formulations

-In the previous subsection, we have used an optimal solution of $\mathcal{P}(\lambda_1)$ to derive a bound for a (possibly very small) interval around $\lambda_1$.
-However, nothing prevents us from sacrificing the guaranteed optimality of the solution on $\lambda_1$ for a feasible solution on the whole interval $[\underline{\lambda}, \overline{\lambda}]$.
+The first approach taken consists of sacrificing the guaranteed optimality of the solution for a feasible solution on the whole interval $[\lambda_1, \lambda_2]$.
 Therefore, we turn to robust optimisation in order to search for a feasible solution that provides the tightest bound on this interval.

-An upper bound can be obtained by finding a solution that satisfies $(A_2 + \lambda D) \mathbf{x} \leq \mathbf{b}_2\ \forall \lambda \in [\underline{\lambda}, \overline{\lambda}]$.
-The corresponding robust optimisation problem can be written as follows and gives an upper bound on $f(\lambda)$ in the range $[\underline{\lambda}, \overline{\lambda}]$:
+An upper bound can be obtained by finding a solution that satisfies $(A_2 + \lambda D) \mathbf{x} \leq \mathbf{b}_2\ \forall \lambda \in [\lambda_1, \lambda_2]$.
+The corresponding robust optimisation problem can be written as follows and gives an upper bound on $f(\lambda)$ in the range $[\lambda_1, \lambda_2]$: